 -If you would like to perform one of Tara's play and there will be a public audience present, please click here to access the Royalty Request Form.
 You may simply fill in the form and send it to Tara.

 For amateur productions, royalties are typically a fixed amount per show, ranging in price depending on the length of the play and usage.
 For professional or longer runs, royalties are typically a percentage of the box office's gross income.
 If you have already filled out a Royalty Request Form and now need to pay for the royalty, you may access those options below.
+Order one for each time you will be performing the play before an audience, other than cast and crew.
 You must fill out a Royalty Request Form and send it to Tara, prior to purchasing the royalty.

 When performing one of Tara's plays, be aware that they must be presented as they appear in their published format (whether digital or hard copy), and her intent should be respected in the production.
 No changes, additions, edits, cuts should be made without prior consent.
 Again, you can receive that consent by contacting Tara.
 Whenever a play is performed, due billing and author credit must be giving on all materials, such as programs, poster, advertisements, etc.

 Tara's monologues have been used worldwide, from talent shows in the Middle East, to language arts textbooks in South Africa, to computer animation in Scotland, to festivals, contests, and, of course, auditions throughout the United States and Canada.
 She is happy to share her monologues with actors and other interested parties.
 But again, you must contact Tara and ask for permission.